 Two photographs from 1976-77 from Team Palmer 77 medic Gary Cullen.
 At left, Hero is parked at the pier in front of Palmer Station; at right she is in the harbor next to the Coast Guard icebreaker Burton Island.

 These two are from Allen Cull, who wintered at Palmer in 1979.
 At left is Hero in her natural element near Palmer Station during the 1978-79 summer.
 At right she is tied up to the British vessel Bransfield early in the 1979-80 summer.
-Allen Cull has an excellent collection of photos and Palmer sitreps, start here to check them out.
+Allen Cull had an excellent website collection of photos and Palmer sitreps which unfortunately has disappeared.

 Another undated photo of Hero in Antarctic Peninsula waters,